devsaxena974/ProjectPenney-Group1/README.md

 Files included:

-* `simulation.py`: A Python file with code to run a function which simulates two version of Penney's Game. **Version 1** determines the winner by whichever player has the most cards in their pile. **Version 2** assigns points to tricks, and whichever player wins the most tricks wins the game.
+* `simulation.py`: A Python file with code to run a function which simulates two version of Penney's Game for a given number of iterations, with an option to set a random seed for reproducibility. **Version 1** determines the winner by whichever player has the most cards in their pile. **Version 2** assigns points to tricks, and whichever player wins the most tricks wins the game.
 This function can run N additional game iterations and augment the results to the existing ones.

 * `heatmap.py`: A Python file with code to run a function which converts the results of the simulation (stored as json files) into probability matrices and generates two heatmaps of said probabilities for both versions of the game.